Scarlett100/tech257_azure_linux/README.md

 Instead of using a personal computer or server, cloud computing describes a network of remote servers hosted on the internet to store, manage and process data.
 <br>

+somewhere else
+on demand
+on the internet
+centrally managed
 ![alt text](https://i0.wp.com/blog.knoldus.com/wp-content/uploads/2021/07/1_ngkHgQq7ij1NBNr62er3zA.png?fit=640%2C469&ssl=1)

 #  History of Cloud Computing